pa11y/pa11y/MIGRATION.md

 The command-line interface in 5.0 is similar to 4.0, but there are a few key changes.

   - The `--verify-page` flag has been removed, as page verification can be achieved with screen-shots or observing the debug output
-  - The `--htmlcs` flag has been removed, you can no longer configure the version of HTML CodeSniffer that Pa11y uses (TODO reconsider this)
+  - The `--htmlcs` flag has been removed, you can no longer configure the version of HTML CodeSniffer that Pa11y uses.
+An alternative would be to fork Pa11y for your individual use and replace HTML CodeSniffer, we'll be reviewing how we allow this again in future
   - The `--port` flag has been removed, as this is not required to run multiple Headless Chrome instances

 ### JavaScript Interface